ssgmobile/ssgmobile.github.io/README.md

 ### Task requirements

-Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.
+Try to ensure the following requirements have been met but spend no more than 2 hours working on the exercise.

 - Please complete the user story below.
 - Your Android Studio Project should compile and run in one step.